 2. Farberware Classic 8-Cup Percolator – Best Value

 The Farberware Classic Stainless Steel 8-Cup Coffee Percolator has a simple yet appealing design.
 It’s made of durable stainless steel; this will allow you to use it for years before the need for replacement arises.
 The stainless steel also enables you to use it in camping environments without breaking or shattering it.
+With all that said, we think this is the best coffee percolator for camping this year.

 The percolator comes with a filter basket, to avoid the hassle of changing filter bags regularly.
 It can produce about eight cups of coffee in one round.
 The interior is made of non-reactive material to preserve the original taste of coffee.